 Taking a walking tour with Martin McCrossan City Walking Tours is one of the best things you can do in Londonderry, taking you through the history of the old centre and along the wall.

 When you visit Northern Ireland you can’t miss the symbol of history that is the ‘Free Derry’ Corner outside of the old city gates.
 Here you’ll find the Catholic neighbourhood, known as The Bogside and the street art that lines it.
 The People’s Gallery murals each displays a portion of Londonderry’s stormy history and in remembrance of those who lost their lives during the violent clashes.

 I ended up in Derry three times within two weeks.
 After the first visit, and upon finding family in Ireland, it meant more.
 I found out my grandmother worked there before leaving for a new life in London.
 Other family members are from there or have strong ties, since my heritage home of Moville in Country Donegal is just over the border (and technically Northern Ireland but not politically, as they say, “you have to go south to go north”).
-It was also important to find time to visit the Museum of Free Derry that puts the political climate before, during and after Bloody Sunday into hard-hitting perspective.
+It was also important to find time to visit the Museum of Free Derry that puts the political climate before, during and after Bloody Sunday into a hard-hitting perspective.

 This two-hour boom board tour is a first for Ireland, with Far and Wild not only introducing a unique slow adventure activity for visitors but who also use it internally to work on community projects about inclusion and reconciliation.
 We started in the park where you get to practice, before wheeling around the neighbourhood, then over the Peace Bridge that’s literally and symbolically connecting this once-divided area and ending in the old walled city.